 9. Litigate.
 If none of the above works or you're in a hurry to lose money and make enemies, you can sue your association.
 You should be prepared that lawsuits are lengthy, expensive, emotionally draining and unpredictable.
 So carefully weigh the cost of litigation against the hoped-for benefit... and then weigh it again.
 If you're suing to punish the board because of a perceived sleight or to prove a point, you're one of the crazies.
 If the board is involved in significant violations of the Davis-Stirling Act, members can (depending on the particular violation) file a complaint in small claims court or file an action in superior court.

 10. Move.
-If you live in a dysfunctional association, sell your property and get out before they cause you financial and emotional ruin.
+If you live in a dysfunctional association (one where the community is badly splintered and there is endless litigation), sell your property and get out before they cause you financial and emotional ruin.
 Look for a home in a good association.
 Most associations are well-run and one will be a good fit for you.
 Or, find a single-family home that's not in an association.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.